infoeducatie/infoeducatie-ui/README.md

 - `npm run build:staging` creates a staging bundle.
 - `npm run preview` serves the current bundle on port 4173.
 - `npm run lint` checks the JavaScript and JSX sources.
+- `npm run i18n:check` verifies that Romanian and English catalogs have matching files and keys.
 - `npm test` runs lint and a production build.
 - `npm run clean` removes the generated `build/` directory.